lit/lit.dev/packages/lit-dev-content/site/docs/components/shadow-dom.md

 <div class="alert alert-info">

 **Older browsers.** On older browsers where native shadow DOM isn't available, the [web components polyfills](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs) may be used.
 Please note that Lit's `polyfill-support` module must be loaded along with the web components polyfills.
-See [browser support](../tools/browsers) for details.
+See [Requirements for legacy browsers](/docs/tools/requirements/#building-for-legacy-browsers) for details.

 </div>